Legislative violence: 20 December 2018

 A brawl broke out after opposition politician Nestor Shufrych tore down a poster of oligarch and politician Viktor Medvedchuk.

+5 December 2019

+The first fight of the 9th Verkhovna Rada occurred between Maksym Buzhanskyi and Geo Leros, both Servant of the People deputies, over an alleged insult by the former toward Iryna Vereshchuk (another Servant of the People deputy) in an internal faction group chat.
+European Solidarity politician Iryna Herashchenko reported that Leros apparently dragged Buzhanskyi into the European Solidarity section of the Rada during the fight, after which European Solidarity deputies stopped him.

+6 October 2023

+A fight broke out between former Servant of the People member Mykola Tyshchenko and European Solidarity deputy Oleksiy Honcharenko.
+Tyshchenko called Honcharenko a "rooster from Odesa" and read material from his Wikipedia article saying that Honcharenko had promoted the Russian language in Odesa in his earlier political career.
+Tyshchenko demanded that Honcharenko be removed from European Solidarity and from Ukrainian politics in general.
+This led to a fight where Honcharenko said his pants were torn, while other deputies recorded the fight on their phones.

 United Kingdom

 In the House of Commons of the United Kingdom, the government and the opposition are separated by red lines drawn on the carpet.
 The red lines in front of the two sets of benches are two sword-lengths apart (or a little more than two sword-lengths apart); a Member is traditionally not allowed to cross the line during debates, supposedly because the Member might then be able to attack an individual on the opposite side.
 These procedures were made because the Members were allowed to carry weapons into the House in its founding days.

 4 April 1938

 During a debate about the Spanish Civil War, Conservative MP Robert Bower told Jewish Labour MP Emanuel Shinwell to "go back to Poland".
-Shinwell walked across the floor of the House and struck Bower in the face, before turning to the Speaker, apologising and walking out of the chamber.
+Shinwell walked across the floor of the House and struck Bower in the face before turning to the Speaker, apologising, and walking out of the chamber.
 Bower also then apologised to the Speaker, and no disciplinary action was taken against either MP.